hthuman/tech-interview-tips/_pages/code-katas.md

 If you take one piece of advice from this site, this is it.

 Code katas are how I spend the majority of my time when I prepare for coding interviews.
+I also use them to warmup before interviews to calm myself down and get into the right mental space.

 They are the equivalent of easy hackerrank/leetcode problems.

 <table>
  <tr>